Lilxdomi/Storyblok-Generate-Types/README.md

 You need to install the `storyblok` cli globally so you can do `storyblok login`.
 This is needed, because the pull command verifies the authorization of the user.

-This token will invalidate itself after about 2 weeks and the command will go stale and return no response.
-If this happens you need to do `storyblok logout` and `storyblok login` again.
+This token will invalidate itself after about 2 weeks.
+If your token is not valid or if you are not logged in, Storyblok will ask you to login in the terminal.
-I will immprove this handling in a future version and return an error if this happens.

 <!-- goodtoknowstop -->